 A rarely used points based electoral system.

-Voters use the Borda Count elect one Member of Parliament (MP) per constituency.
-On polling day, voters put a number next to each candidate, with their favourite at number one.
-The rankings are then turned into points.
+On polling day, voters get a single ballot paper with a list of candidates.
+The voters put a number next to each candidate, with their favourite at number one.

-Candidates ranked last score one point, two for being next-to-last and so on.
+The points are converted into points with the candidates ranked last scoring one point, two for being next-to-last and so on.
 The counters add up all the points each candidate receives and the one with the most points is the winner.

 It also encourages a strategic approach by parties to nominations.
 Adding extra candidates increases the number of points available in the election.
 While your last candidate will always get one point, your first will get as many points as there are candidates.
 This alters the gap between the candidates.
 A minority faction, by standing more candidates, can prevail over a majority.